althomi3/flutterWeighliftingJournal/README.md

 ## Statistics
 Homescreen: general volume and volume per muscle group -> serves app prupose to help guiding muscle growth over exercises

+## Persistent Data
+When running the app with the local machine, e.g., MacOS, the data is treated as persistent.
+You can test this by running the app, adding some entries, closing and restarting the app.
+The persistent data were implemented with a Hive storage by using hive_ce.
+Since browsers like Chrome treat data a bit differently, the persistent state is not visible when you run the app with a browser such as Chrome.

 ## Outlook and Improvement Opportunities
 - add time and date perspective
     - allows users to track date and time or training